Retail inflation rises to 4.91 per cent in November | english.lokmat.com

 Retail inflation rises to 4.91 per cent in November

-India's retail inflation rose to 4.91 per cent in November led by a surge in the prices of fruits and vegetables, the government data showed on Monday.
+India's retail inflation rose to 4.91 per cent in November led by a surge in food and edible oil prices, the government data showed on Monday.

-India's retail inflation rose to 4.91 per cent in November led by a surge in the prices of fruits and vegetables, the government data showed on Monday.
+India's retail inflation rose to 4.91 per cent in November led by a surge in food and edible oil prices, the government data showed on Monday.

 The Consumer Price Index (CPI) based inflation accelerated to 4.91 per cent in November from 4.48 per cent in the previous month, as per the data released by the National Statistical Office (NSO).